Snawoot/rsp/README.md

 * SOCKS5 remote DNS support.
 * Connection establishment latency hidden from user with asynchronous connection pool.
 * Connection establishment rate limit guards user from being threated as SSH flood.
+* Supports transparent mode of operation (Linux only), which means rsp can be used on Linux gateway to wrap traffic of entire network seamlessly.

 ## Performance